Billy Beldham: Farnham and Odiham (c.1782–c.1786)

-The earliest mention of Billy Beldham seems to be in a reference to two players called Beldum (sic) who represented Farnham Cricket Club in its earliest known match at Odiham on 13 August 1782.
+The earliest mention of Billy Beldham seems to be in a reference to two players called Beldum (sic) who represented Farnham Cricket Club in its earliest known match at Odiham Down on 13 August 1782.
 Farnham, who won, included J. Wells (probably James Wells), G. Beldum (almost certainly Beldham's elder brother George) and Beldum (no initial), who scored 1 and 16.
 If the latter was Billy Beldham, he would have been sixteen years old.
 In October 1782, there was a Beldham (unspecified) in the Odiham team for two matches against Berkshire, and again in May the following year against Maidenhead.

 No Farnham matches are recorded in 1783, and only one in 1784.
 That was against Odiham & Alton at the Holt Pound Oval, in which both Billy & George played.
 This was a new ground in 1784.
 The Beldhams were commissioned to lay out the pitch by local landowner Lord Stawell (1757–1820), who was a Hambledon Club member and a Farnham player.
 The match against Odiham & Alton was arranged for 30 July 1784, following a postponement because of bad weather.
 The teams are known but not the result.
 The Farnham team included Stawell and the Beldham brothers.
 A return match was arranged at Odiham Down on 4 August but, again, there is no report of it being played.